LightTable/Emacs/README.md

 ## Setup

-Install the `Emacs` plugin using the Plugin Manager and then run the command `App: Reload behaviors`.
+Install the `Emacs` plugin using the Plugin Manager.
 Emacs keybindings only take effect on new files.
 Existing files will need to be reopened.

 ## For Committers